 10+ custom-developed research tools and proprietary databases to save you time and surface meaningful information and data you might otherwise miss

 Engage with NK Pro analysts and experts via interactive quarterly seminars while accessing specialist analysis and reports on DPRK you won't find anywhere else

-Keeping up to date with the full range of news, analysis and research on North Korea being published every day takes at least two hours of dedicated work, without even considering what's being covered in the non-English domain.
+Keeping up to date with the full range of news, analysis and research on North Korea being published every day takes at least five hours of dedicated work, without even considering what's being covered in the non-English domain.